evidentlyai/evidently/docs/book/customization/options-for-data-target-drift.md

 ### **2. Set a custom Dataset Drift condition**

-The [get-started/data-drift.md](../../get-started/reports/data-drift.md "mention") report contains a component that confirms whether the drift was detected on the Dataset level.
+The [Data Drift](../reports/data-drift.md) report contains a component that confirms whether the drift was detected on the Dataset level.

 To set custom drift conditions, you need to specify the following **options**: